- City Activities and Info

 I just purchased my pet.
 What does Chesapeake require from pet owners?

-All owners are required to have a rabies vaccination for dogs and cats and a city license.
-City license cost $4 for cats/dogs that are altered and $10 if they are not altered.
+All owners are required to have a rabies vaccination for dogs and cats and a City license.
+City licenses cost $4 for cats/dogs that are altered and $10 if they are not altered.
 Rabies vaccinations must be administered by a licensed veterinarian.

 Exotics are required to have a permit.
-More City Code information for exotic animals can be found within the Chesapeake Municipal Code of Ordinances (Municode). for exotics are on the resource page under the muni-code link.
+More City Code information for exotic animals can be found within the Chesapeake Municipal Code of Ordinances (Municode).
+Information for exotics is on the resource page under the Municode link.

 Search Chesapeake Municipal Code of Ordinances (Municode) for more information on City laws and regulations.